DarkChilliz/theater-tools/README.md

 #### Userscript

-- Viewing the [ttv-playerlowlatency.user.js](https://github.com/DarkChilliz/theater-tools/raw/main/ttv-playerlowlatency.user.js) userscript should prompt the script to be added. (tested in Tampermonkey).
+- Viewing the [ttv-playerlowlatency.user.js](https://github.com/DarkChilliz/theater-tools/raw/main/ttv-playerlowlatency.user.js) userscript should prompt the script to be added. (tested in Violentmonkey).

 #### Features